oessayeg/philosophers/README.md

   * ./philo 2 400 150 150 7 or ./philo_bonus 2 400 150 150 7 (the simulation will stop when all philosophers eat 7 times)
   * ./philo 4 310 200 100 or ./philo_bonus 4 310 200 100 (a philosopher will die)

+## What I've learnt for this project
+  * Functionning of threads, mutexes, semaphores
+  * Threads syncronization
+  * Processes synchronization

 ## Final grade
   125/100.